Translated by Lester Somera

 Fares (one-way trip):

-From Tokyo or Shinagawa Station (via Shinkansen) to Kyoto Station: 13,080 yen (unreserved seating
+Shinagawa Station to Kyoto Station: 14,170 yen (unreserved seating)

-The trip takes two and a half hours and costs about 16,000 yen, but you can use the Japan Rail Pass for unlimited travel via the Narita Express, Shinkansen lines and all of the JR-operated railways and buses nationwide.
-You should absolutely reserve a JR Pass in your country before setting off from Tokyo to Kyoto, or when doing any other long-distance trips.
+The trip in total takes around three and a half hours from and costs about 16,000 yen.
+However, you can use the Japan Rail Pass for unlimited travel via the Narita Express, Shinkansen lines and all of the JR-operated railways and buses nationwide.
+We highly recommend reserving a JR Pass before setting off from Tokyo to Kyoto, or when doing any other long-distance trips.

 From The Tokyo Metropolitan Area To Kyoto Station